davidleger95/davejs/content/blog/kill-your-darlings-avoiding-the-trap-of-mild-success.md

 However, at the very least failure is explicit.
 It can come in the form of a poor performance review from a manager.
 A missed deadline.
 Another person being angry with us.
 And notably from these examples, our realization of failure is typically forced upon us though means out of our control.

-Although it can be tough to handle, knowledge of failure gives us permission to move beyond it.
+Although it can be tough to handle, the knowledge of a failure gives us permission to move beyond it.
 It's a bit of a blessing in disguise.
-Failure is short-term pain that can be the spark that propels us to long-term success.
+Failure is short-term pain, but can also be the spark that triggers radical change and ultimately propel us to successes in the future.

-> A mild success is a failure in disguise.
+> Mild success is failure in disguise.

 Equally, if not more than failure, we should be wary of mild successes.
-A mild success is a failure in disguise.
-It seeds of regret.
+Mild success is failure in disguise.
+It seeds regret.
 It's settling for _good enough_ when we are capable of so much more.

-Mild successes have associated opportunity costs that can lead us to sink months, years, or even a lifetime of effort into things we'd rather not spend our time doing.
+Mild successes can lead us to sink months, years, or even a lifetime of effort into things we'd rather not spend our time doing.

-Perhaps you stay at a job you're satisfied with and pays well.
-Meanwhile, a job you'd enjoy far more and pays better is out there.
-But your current job, although not the greatest, it pays the bills and keeps you comfortable.
-So you never notice new opportunities or apply for them, and better jobs slip by time and time again.
-This is one I've seen happen far too often to friends and family.

-So how do we deal with these mild successes?
+Perhaps you're at your first job out of university.
+The job is good!
+You're satisfied and you get paid decently well, especially compared to when you had no income as a student.
+About a year in to the job, you've learned a lot and feel your career is progressing.
+By all accounts, you're successful, and your parents are proud.
+You've got some complaints, but they're minor.
+You know there's other jobs out there that seem like a step up, but nah... your current job is pretty good.
+What more could you ask for?

+This is very likely a mild success.

+It might have been a good job to start with, but you've grown so much in a year.
+This is your first job out of university ,it's all you've ever known, so you feel somewhat sentimental about the company and your coworkers.
+It's your one and only darling job.

 I think it's important to be proactive in identifying when we've achieved a mild success.
 Identify it.
 And kill it.

-> In order to achieve something we love, we must abandon the things we merely like.
+> In order to achieve great success, we must abandon our merely mild successes.

-In writing, aspiring authors are told: _kill your darlings_.
-This can be more broadly applied to many facets of our life.
-In order to achieve something we love, we must abandon the things we merely like, along with the attention and care they require.
-Although mild successes can make us happy, they can cause us to stagnate and settle for what's comfortable, preventing us from chasing what's desirable.
+_Kill your darlings._ This is a common piece of advice given to aspiring authors.
+It's meant to encourage authors to let go of their most precious passages when they don't support the work as a whole.
+I think this can be more broadly applied to many parts of our lives beyond writing.
+In order to achieve great success, we must abandon our merely mild successes.
+Although they can make us happy, mild successes can cause us to stagnate and settle for what's comfortable, preventing us from pursuing what's desirable.

-In my earlier example, I described a mediocre job impeding your path to a better one.
+In my earlier example, I identified your hypothetical first job as a likely suspect for mild success.
 Surely I'm not advocating for you to quit your comfortable job before finding a better one, right?
 Well actually... why not?
 Seriously.
-Ask yourself, _would I be better off quitting my job and dedicating all my attention and effort to improving my skills and applying for a job I actually love?_
+Ask yourself, _would I be better off quitting my job and dedicating all my attention and effort to improving my skills and applying for a job I actually love?_ Is it distracting you from finding the job that will lead to a better career?

-For most people, the answer will be no, which is fine.
-(That is my answer.)
-But for some, it will be yes.
+In the novel of your life, kill your darlings.
+Kill the chapters that are just side-plots.
+They're just distractions from the main story you want to tell.

-That is just one example though.
-The chances are, if you apply this line of questioning to other parts of your life, you'll find at least one darling worth killing.
+I encourage you to apply this concept to all parts of your life, and I suspect you'll find at least one darling worth killing.

 Happy hunting. 🔪